Transportation in Cincinnati: Intercity transportation

 Amtrak's Cardinal train travels to Chicago and Indianapolis to the northwest and to Washington, D.C., Philadelphia and New York City to the east.
 It goes in each direction three times each week and arrives in Cincinnati between 1 and 3:30am.
 Its ticket office and station are at Cincinnati Union Terminal.

 Greyhound operates a 24-hour bus terminal (formerly in Downtown Cincinnati, now in Arlington Heights) with trips to all major nearby cities and connections to the rest of the country.
 Regional carriers GO Bus and Barron's Bus also serve the terminal.
 For the last couple of years, Megabus has also operated several trips a week between Cincinnati and a few major cities in the midwest.
 Chinatown bus lines connect Cincinnati with New York City.

 Abandoned subway

 Cincinnati has an incomplete subway system.
 Construction stopped in 1924 when unexpected post-World War I inflation doubled the cost of construction and the funds originally set aside weren't enough to complete the project.
 There have been several attempts in recent decades by the SORTA to use the subway tunnels for a light rail system, but ballot initiatives to generate funds for such projects have so far all failed.
 The most recent attempt was the 2002 MetroMoves plan which would have generated $2.7 billion for a comprehensive transit plan, but it failed by a 2–1 margin.
 Today the subway is used as a conduit for fiber optic and water lines.
-It's sealed off from the public, but is occasionally home to urban explorers and the homeless.
+It's sealed off from the public, but is occasionally used by urban explorers and the homeless.